 Under Title 16, Chapter 78, of the Delaware General Assembly, there are several asbestos regulations that must be adhered at all times, including the following:

 Before being certified, those who choose to work around asbestos must be in good health and free of any respiratory problems.
-They must also be physically fit and able to handle the working conditions without posing hazards on others.

 Strict training, courses, and guidelines must be met for the state of Delaware will grant official licensing and credentials to work around asbestos.